Computer Science Faculty

 Landmark College, located in beautiful southern Vermont, is proud to be the College of choice for students who learn differently, including students with a learning disability (such as dyslexia), ADHD, or autism spectrum disorder (ASD).
 We champion a strengths-based model and give students the skills and strategies they need to achieve their goals.
 A fully accredited, not-for-profit institution, Landmark College offers bachelor’s and associate degrees in liberal studies, studio arts, psychology, business, life science and computer science.

 The faculty member will provide scholarship in the field, particularly in terms of research programs that can involve undergraduate students, and will join others in grant proposal development.
 Familiarity with principles of universal design for instruction and learning, and a demonstrated commitment to continuing growth as an educator is also desired.

-QUALIFICATIONS: A doctoral degree in computer science or a related field is required (master’s degree considered).
+QUALIFICATIONS: A doctoral degree in computer science or a related field is required, or a combination of education and experience (master’s degree considered).
 A working understanding of the nature of specific learning disabilities and teaching experience at the college level is highly desirable.

 Diversifying the student body, faculty, and administration is congruent with Landmark’s mission.
 We value diverse populations and cultures, including, but not limited to, ethnicity, gender, gender identity, national origin, neurodiversity, race, and religion.